Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Problem definition for a fully nonlinear FSI problem

 The {\bf structure problem} is defined by solving an elastodynamics problem for a cylindrical linearly viscoelastic membrane shell, also known as a 1D generalized string model \cite{Quarteroni2000}, capturing only vertical (radial) displacement $\eta=\eta(z,t)$ from the reference configuration:

-with the boundary conditions $\eta(0)=\eta(L) = 0$, and the initial condition given by zero initial displacement and zero initial structure velocity.
+with the boundary conditions $\eta(0)=\eta(L) = 0$, and the initial condition given by the zero initial displacement and zero initial structure velocity.
 The coefficients $\rho_s$ and $h$ are the structure density and thickness, respectively, while the constants $C_i, D_i > 0, i = 1,2$, are the elastic and viscoelastic structural coefficients \cite{SunTam,Quarteroni2000}.

-The {\bf coupling} between the fluid and the structure is defined by the kinematic and dynamics lateral boundary conditions, respectively:
+The {\bf coupling} between the fluid and structure is defined by the kinematic and dynamics lateral boundary conditions, respectively:

 where $J(z,t)=\displaystyle{-\sqrt{1+\left(\frac{\partial \eta}{\partial z}(z,t)\right)^2}}$ denotes the Jacobian of the transformation from the Eulerian framework used to describe the fluid equations, to the Lagrangian coordinates used in the structure equations.
 Here $f$ in \eqref{Coupling1} is defined by the left hand-side of \eqref{StructureProblem1}.
-The kinematic lateral boundary condition describes continuity of velocities at the fluid-structure interface (the no-slip condition), while the dynamic lateral boundary condition describes the balance of contact forces at the fluid-structure interface: the rate of change of the structure momentum is a result of the balance of all the forces acting at $\Gamma(t)$.
+The kinematic lateral boundary condition describes continuity of velocities at the fluid-structure interface (the no-slip condition), while the dynamic lateral boundary condition describes the second Newton's Law of motion on $\Gamma(t)$.